Coalescing Brownian flows: A new approach: Invariance principle for coalescing random walks

-\end{proposition} We start with a simple lemma. \begin{lemma} Let $X^1, X^2$ be two independent random walks on $\Z$ with increments distributed as $\xi$ and starting at $x, y \in \mathbb Z$ at time $0$ respectively.
-Let $\tau_{x,y}$ be the integer stopping time when the two walkers first meet.
-Then for all $t \in \mathbb Z_+$, for some constant $C_0$ independent of $t, x$ and $y$. \end{lemma} \begin{proof} This bound is easy to derive and had already been used by \cite{nrs05} (see Lemma 2.2).
+\begin{pf} This bound is easy to derive and had already been used by \cite{nrs05} (see Lemma 2.2).
 Assume without loss of generality that $x<y$.
-When $|x-y| =1$ this is simply Proposition 32.4 in \cite{spitzer01}.
-When $|x-y| >1$, imagine that there are coalescing random walks started at every position in $\{x, x+1, \ldots, y\}$.
-Until time $\tau_{x, y}$, we may regard $X^1$ as the path started from $x$ and $X^2$ as the path started from $y$.
-If all the random walks have coalesced by time $t$ then $X^1$ and $X^2$ have also coalesced, and hence $\tau_{x,y} \le t$.
+When $\llvert x-y\rrvert =1$, this is simply Proposition 32.4 in \cite{spitzer01}.
+When $\llvert x-y\rrvert >1$, imagine that there are coalescing random walks started at every position in $\{x, x+1, \ldots, y\}$.
+Until time $\tau_{x, y}$, we may regard $X^1$ as the path started from $x$ and $X^2$ as the path started from~$y$.
+If all the random walks have coalesced by time $t$, then $X^1$ and $X^2$ have also coalesced, and hence $\tau_{x,y} \le t$.
 Thus,